Nick-Chapman/fun-execution/README.md

 TODO
 - rewrite this README
-- have batch compiled take a flag to control NBE/not
+- have batch compiled take a flag to control NBE/not --DONE
-- run examples with/out NBE - have expect files for both
+- run examples with/out NBE - have expect files for both -- DONE

 - tag values as number/string/closure, so can print correctly, and also needed when do GC

 - stop creating continuations in the heap
-- bench nfib!
+- bench nfib! -- DONE
 - GC